-Liadh Dalton is a teenage farmer and climate activist she brought the voices of farming families to the Taoiseach’s office as critical COP26 climate negotiations entered their final phase.
-As 2021 #KidsTakeOver winner, she met the Taoiseach Micheál Martin to discuss how a positive climate future for every child in Ireland can be achieved by everyone coming together to protect nature and farming livelihoods.
+Liadh Dalton, a teenage farmer and climate activist from County Offaly, brought the voices of farming families to the Taoiseach’s office during the final phase of the critical COP26 climate negotiations.
+As the 2021 #KidsTakeOver winner, she met with Taoiseach Micheál Martin to discuss how everyone can collaborate to achieve a positive climate future for every child in Ireland by protecting nature and farming livelihoods.

 Ruairí Holohan (15) from Drogheda, Co.
 Louth was selected to stage this year’s #KidsTakeOver.
 During his Zoom call with the Taoiseach, Ruairí outlined the importance of achieving respect for all through schools’ programmes, highlighting, in particular, his personal experience of homophobic bullying.
 Ruairí spoke about his disappointment at the lack of education around issues facing young gay people in the RSE programmes offered currently.
 The Taoiseach listened carefully and agreed with the student’s view that it is difficult to feel comfortable in a school environment where such issues are not adequately addressed.